Supporting critical voice communications used by first responders

 Regional Communications Board

 The Regional Communications Board (RCB) is responsible for central coordination of radio services and was created in 1993 by an interlocal agreement, which states the terms under which the RCB and its participating members will govern the system.
-King County's participation was authorized by Ordinance 10956 DOC.
+King County's participation was authorized by Ordinance 10956 PDF

 The RCB consists of one representative from each of the sub-regions and an at-large member that represents the interests of other non-owner users.
 Each member has equal voting authority, and decisions concerning network design changes require unanimous approval by the board.